Erin Macpherson

 Director | Cinematographer | Editor

-Believing that cinema is the universal language of empathy, they often infuse humour in their work to tackle heavy themes of trauma as a reminder to viewers that healing cannot exist without laughter.
+With the belief that cinema is the universal language of empathy, they often infuse humour in their work to unpack heavy themes of trauma and marginalisation as a recognition that healing cannot exist without laughter.

-Alongside their film career, Erin has experience in social media content creation (including graphics and animation), having crafted online educational videos, sizzle reels, trailers, promotional marketing videos, and UGC for a variety of organisations and companies.
+Alongside their film career, Erin has experience in crafting online video content (including graphics and animation), ranging from trailers, interviews, sizzle reels, promotional marketing videos, educational short courses, and UGC for a variety of organisations and companies.

 Film Showreel